Raymond Leppard: Life and career

-Leppard was born in London and grew up in Bath, Somerset, where he was educated at the City of Bath Boys' School, now known as the Beechen Cliff School.
+Leppard (pronounced LEPP-ard) was born in London and grew up in Bath, Somerset, where he was educated at the City of Bath Boys' School, now known as the Beechen Cliff School.
 He studied harpsichord and viola at Trinity College, Cambridge, and became interested in choral conducting.

 In 1952, he made his London debut at Wigmore Hall in London, conducted his own Leppard Ensemble.
 He became closely associated with the Goldsbrough Orchestra, which became the English Chamber Orchestra in 1960.
 Also, he gave recitals as harpsichordist, and was a fellow of Trinity College and a lecturer in music from 1958 to 1968.
 He retired from his post as Director of Music at Trinity College in 1968.

 His interest in early music prompted him to prepare several realisations of scores from the period.
 While musicologists considered his editions controversial, his performances were important for introducing early operatic masterpieces to the general public.
 In 1962, he prepared a performing score of Monteverdi's L'incoronazione di Poppea for a production at the Glyndebourne Festival.
 He subsequently edited Monteverdi's other surviving stage works, L'Orfeo and Il ritorno d'Ulisse in patria, as well as operas by Francesco Cavalli and Jean-Philippe Rameau.
 He conducted several of his realisations both in the theatre and in the recording studio.

 In 1963, he composed the original film score for Peter Brook's Lord of the Flies, the adaptation of William Golding's novel.
 His other film work included composing the score to Alfred the Great (1969), and arranging the music for Laughter in the Dark (1969) and The Hotel New Hampshire (1984).